krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-23-italy-trip-day2.md

 ### Vatican Museum

 We started the tour by heading to the Vatican Museum that had a huge line outside.
 Luckily, we had got the Skip-the-line-Tickets that allowed us to go with an official tour guide and as the name suggests: skip the line.
-With the skip-the-line tickets we also had the advantage of not having to bring our passports for ID verification (dad made the right call to not bring them much to my chagrin).
+With the skip-the-line tickets, we also had the advantage of not having to bring our passports for ID verification (dad made the right call to not bring them much to my chagrin).

 <div class="row">
     <div class="6u 12u$(mobile) item">